AndyCW/MovesenseDotNet/Docs/README.md

 ---
 #### Property CrossMovesense.Current

- Current plugin implementation to use
+ Returns the current object implementating IMovesense to use for the currently executing platform.

 ---
-## Type IMovesense
+## Interface IMovesense

- Movesense Plugin API
+ The primary Movesense Plugin API